-Youdao, Inc. (DAO) CEO Feng Zhou on Q3 2020 Results - Earnings Call Transcript

 Feng Zhou

-Thank you, Regina.
-And thank you all for participating in today's call.
+Thank you, Regina, and thank you all for participating in today's call.
 Before we begin, I would like to remind everyone that all numbers are based on renminbi.

 Online education is more relevant today than ever before and it is profoundly transforming how people learn.
-We accelerated our rapid growth momentum in the third quarter and generated total revenues of RMB 896 million.
+We accelerated our rapid growth momentum in the third quarter and generated total revenue of RMB 896 million.

 Gross billings from online courses reached RMB 955 million, up 228% year-over-year and 76% quarter-over-quarter, supported by our large-scale marketing and branding campaign during the summer.

 Growth in our K-12 segment was particularly strong, reaching a record high.
 Gross billings from this group were RMB 676 million, up 369% and 120% year-over-year and quarter-over-quarter, respectively.
 K-12 paid enrollments reached 499,000, up 52% quarter-over-quarter.
-The K-12 gross billings' proportion of Youdao Premium courses increased to 77% from 67% in the same period last year.
+The K-12 gross billings proportion of Youdao Premium Courses increased to 77% from 67% in the same period last year.

 ASP for the K-12 segment was slightly down, primarily due to the increased proportion of primary school enrollments, which have relatively lower ASPs than our high and junior high school courses.
-Also, 22% of all newly enrolled students' gross billings came from organic traffic for Q3, which grew 188% year-over-year.
+Also, 22% of all newly enrolled students gross billings came from organic traffic from – for Q3, which grew 188% year-over-year.

 Gross margins also continued to improve with product improvements and larger scale.
 Overall gross margin was 45.9% and the gross margin for our learning services was 53.9%, up 220 basis points from Q2.
-We expect to maintain this growth momentum of our GP margin, mainly due to further improvement on economy of scale.
+We expect to maintain this growth momentum of our GP margin, mainly due to further improvement of economy of scale.

-We continue to strengthen our star instructor and teaching assistants teams.
+We continue to strengthen our star instructor and teaching assistants’ teams.
 More than 70% of our current instructors come from Tsinghua University, Peking University, or a top 50 university in the world.
 This year, we hired only about 0.3% of all instructor candidates.
 We are committed to continue hiring elite instructors and to offer high-quality courses.
 Regarding TA teams, we continue to expand our capacity.
 Total TAs reached 3,368 at the end of Q3 at operation centers around the country.

 On the product side, our K-12 math courses made significant progress in Q3.
-The number of paid enrollments for math students in grade 1-12 increased in the third quarter by over 800% year-over-year.
+The number of paid enrollments for math students in grades 1 to 12 increased in the third quarter by over 800% year-over-year.
 For primary school, we added more interactions in classes for key knowledge points.
-For junior high school, we started offering regional and textbook-specific courses.
+For junior high school, we started to offer regional and textbook-specific courses.
 For high school, several newly recruited star teachers are available for students to meet diverse demands.

 We released a new set of kids' programming courses, including Python programming and a custom hardware programming kit in Q3.
 Student retention of the programming course exceeded 85%.

 Q3 is the main quarter for our summer marketing campaign.
-The campaign included online performance advertisements, TV sponsorship and ads, and et cetera.
+The campaign included online performance advertisements, TV sponsorships and ads, and et cetera.
 We expect this marketing campaign to be the largest for fiscal year 2020.

 In Q3, brand and performance advertisement spending on courses amounted to RMB 881 million.
 Although increased spending led to more short-term losses, it helped drive scale and was done under strict unit economics requirements.
 We looked at front-loaded marketing spending in this quarter, and the total of expected returns over the next several quarters for each project to make sure it is healthy.